 By design hiking boots are big and chunky so they’re just not that amenable to tight spaces like carry on bags.
 So when travelling, typically they wind up in a plastic bag for journeys from A to B. This isn’t ideal, especially after using them, as moisture can’t get out so they can get smelly and muggy after a period of time and that definitely isn't good to have in and around your clothes in a carry on bag!.

 What to do … A hiking Boot Bag is the answer!

 Best Hiking Boot Bag

-The Summit Hiking Boot Bag is a one size fits all bag made from durable polyester.
+The Quadra Hiking Boot Bag is a one size fits all bag.
 It features a handy carry handle and utilizes an easy access zip, as well featuring functional ventilation windows to let wet and dirty boots breathe.